MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 1.4.0
+- Code coverage policy now supports multiple code coverage types (e.g., blocks, lines, branches).
+- Fixed race conditions when used with task groups.
+- Module filters for code coverage policy are now deprecated.
+The filters were more confusing than helpful and will be removed in the next major version of the extension.
+Please use run settings (or similar settings specific to your test and code coverage tools) to filter code coverage.
+- The default value for module filters has been removed.

 #### 1.3.0
 - Fixed race condition due to asynchronous build information upload.
 - Code coverage policy now works correctly for builds with multiple code coverage calculation steps (e.g., multiple VSTest tasks).